 Instructions

-• Stir in the rice and cook for 2 minutes.
-Stir in the wine and cook 1 minute more.
-Stir in the chicken broth and squash.
+• Stir in the rice and cook for 1 minute.
+Stir in the wine and cook 1 minute more, then add the chicken broth and squash and stir very well.
 Cover, seal, and cook for 6 minutes on manual/high pressure.

 • While risotto is cooking, crisp the prosciutto.
 Place slices in a single layer on a paper-towel lined plate, and cover with another paper towel.
 Microwave in 1 minute bursts, until very crisp.
 (This takes 2 minutes in my microwave on full power.)
 Crumble into small pieces and set aside.

 • When the 6 minutes is up, allow pressure to release naturally for 15 minutes, then open the valve to release the rest.
-Uncover and turn off the Instant Pot.
+Open the lid and turn off the Instant Pot.

 • Stir in grated Parmesan, salt, and a few turns of pepper.
-Serve in bowls garnished with more Parmesan, fresh sage, and crisped prosciutto, as desired.
+Serve in bowls topped with more Parmesan and crisped prosciutto, and a few leaves of fresh sage if desired.
 Enjoy!

 Notes